exonomyapp/interNovel/docs/issueman.md

 - User profile dropdown showing GitHub avatar and username
 - User-centric filtering of issues based on GitHub identity

+### CSS Grid Enforcement

+The application now enforces the use of CSS Grid for all major UI components.
+Flexbox is reserved for micro-componentry.
+The main layout has been updated to use CSS Grid, with defined grid areas for the header, sidebar, and main content.

 ## Implementation Status and Task List

 ### 1. **Application Foundation**